-Consider job-hopping for a moment This often happens because it’s easier to make money (a few percentage points of increase) if you change jobs, whereas larger salary increases are less common when you stay at an organization for a long time.
-The exception here is if you’re a already an executive with a bonus structure or vested interest in the company.
+Consider job-hopping for a moment.
+This often happens because it's easier to make more money (a few percentage points of increase) if you change jobs, whereas larger salary increases are less common when you stay at an organization for a long time.
+The exception here is if you're already an executive with a bonus structure or vested interest in the company.

-So, in this way, compensation is also tied to trust.
-If companies don’t compensate employees well, people tend to leave.
+So, in this way, compensation is also tied to trust — and, of course, employee engagement.
+If companies don't compensate employees well, people tend to leave.
 Their remaining co-workers begin to distrust the company for how they pay, are saddened by their co-workers leaving, and now have more work on their plate while management tries to backfill another position.

 On multiple levels, workplace trust can erode as a result of poor compensation models.

 A lack of strong leadership at the top often leads to muddied priorities.
 Muddied priorities, in turn, can erode organizational trust.
-And when priorities are unclear, you have managers throughout a business defining almost every project as “urgent,” and that burns out employees.
-They also don’t trust their managers to help define their workload, and when everything is moving a mile a minute without clarity, it’s easy to distrust team members if they’re not carrying their own weight in the chaos.
-Without strong priority alignment, trust can dissipate fairly quickly.
+And when priorities are unclear, you have managers throughout a company defining almost every project as “urgent,” and that burns out employees.
+They also don't trust their managers to help in reasonably defining their workload, and when everything is moving a mile a minute without clarity, it's easy to distrust team members if they're not carrying their own weight amidst the chaos.
+Without strong priority alignment, a lack of trust can increase fairly quickly.

 “Not enough collaboration” is similar to the above discussions, as well, but it brings in other common workplace issues: